PARTNER ADVISORY

 Valued for execution, but still outside the real strategy conversation.

-Where I tend to be most helpful is in closing that gap—sharpening positioning and aligning your work with how advancement leaders actually think, evaluate, and decide.
+Where I tend to be most helpful is in closing that gap—sharpening positioning and aligning your work with how advancement leaders and teams think, evaluate, and decide.

 The Gap Partners Miss

-Not because of weak talent.
-Not because of creativity.
-But because they're still signaling "marketing partner" in a context where advancement leaders are evaluating against a fundamentally different set of pressures:
+Not because of talent or creativity, but because they're still signaling "general marketing partner" in a context where advancement leaders are evaluating against a fundamentally different set of pressures:

 That disconnect rarely gets called out directly.
-It just shows up in outcomes.
+The outcomes usually tell the story.

 Or you win—but at a lower level than you should be playing.